tauri-apps/tauri-docs/docs/fr/usage/patterns/bridge.md

   "embeddedServer": {
     "active": false               // do not use a localhost server },
-  "allowlist": {                  // all API values are default false
+  "permlist": {                  // all API values are default false
     "all": false,                 // use this flag to enable all API features "answer": true,               // enable rust to direct the UI "event": true,                // enable binding to message